In the shadow

 The Roosevelts and the Academy

 We’ve established that President Roosevelt was instrumental in the creation of the academy, but where do we go from the Amphitrite Pool.
-The answer can be found in the daily diary of Eleanor Roosevelt.
+The answer can be found in the daily national news column of Eleanor Roosevelt, My Day.
 It’s interesting to note this diary entry she highlights the goal of erecting a monument to the fallen of the Merchant Marine.
 Roosevelt tirelessly lobbied for a monument to the service members that lost their lives in the Atlantic Ocean as we saw in the East Coast Memorial.

 New York , Sunday—Saturday morning at 10 o’clock, Captain Giles G. Stedman called for me and we went to visit the United States Merchant Marine Academy at Kings Point, New York.
 This is a very unique spot, beautifully landscaped and with permanent buildings.
 The old Chrysler House has been painted to conform with the newer buildings. …